krakenlake/vmon/README.md

 ## Known Problems
 This has only been tested on QEMU so far.
-Running this on real hardware will not work properly work in most cases, as proper UART flow control is not implemented.
+Running this on real hardware will not work properly in most cases, as proper UART flow control is not implemented.